 Which? is unusual: it is a social enterprise that sits within the charitable sector and is regulated by the Charity Commission, but its charitable parent organisation, the Consumers’ Association, does not rely on fundraising, government funding or grants.

 All directly charitable activity is funded through the commercial activities of Which?
-Limited and its subsidiaries, with all group companies undertaking their activities with the aim of tackling consumer detriment, making individuals as powerful as the organisations they deal with in their daily lives.
+Limited and its subsidiaries, with all group companies undertaking their activities with the aim of tackling consumer harm and helping consumers be as powerful as the organisations they deal with in their daily lives.
 The remuneration approach underpins and supports this.

 We have adopted a core set of remuneration principles, which are set out below.
 More detail on our approach is set out in Appendix One: